-- The efficacy of tramadol is erratic, depending on individual metabolism.2
+- The efficacy of tramadol is erratic, depending on genetic variation and interacting drugs.(23509136)

 - Tramadol is sometimes promoted as a “non-opioid” but this isn't true.
 Tramadol is an opioid, it's just a really poor one.

-- The only reason to use tramadol is if the patient is chronically on tramadol as a home medication.
+- The only reason to consider using tramadol is if the patient is chronically on tramadol as a home medication.🌊 🌊

 - Fluoroquinolones are almost never the best choice for critically ill patients.
-Previously fluoroquinolones were frequently used for treatment of pneumonia in patients with penicillin allergy, but newer evidence has shown that 3rd-4th generation cephalosporins are generally fine for such patients.13
+Previously, fluoroquinolones were frequently used for treatment of pneumonia in patients with penicillin allergy, but newer evidence has shown that 3rd-4th generation cephalosporins are generally fine for such patients. 📖 (21742459)

 - A single broad-spectrum beta-lactam is generally adequate.
 Addition of an aminoglycoside provides little additional coverage, but does increase nephrotoxicity.